-Students will have 2 writing assignments one will be 3-5 pages while the second will be approximately 15 pages.
+Students will have 1 writing assignment approximately 15 pages.
 The first will require them to critically analyze a case study with a theoretical framework.
 The second will be to write a case study of a business or industry.
 More information on both assignments will be given in class.